vple/dota-2-notes/_posts/2016/2016-04-05-playing-around-spell-steal.md

 {% include dota/skill.html hero="Rubick" name="Spell Steal" heading="h2" %}

 Rubick's Spell Steal can easily make or break a team fight.
 If Rubick manages to steal a good spell, such as Ravage, Fissure, or Black Hole, he can single-handedly win a fight for his team.
-In this article, we'll take a look at two techniques to playing around Rubick's Spell Steal.
+In this article, we'll take a look at three techniques to playing around Rubick's Spell Steal.

 # Protect Your Spells